awsdocs/nice-dcv-user-guide/doc_source/client-web.md

 # Web Browser Client<a name="client-web"></a>

-The NICE DCV web browser client is a web application that runs inside a web browser\.
+The NICE DCV web browser client runs inside a web browser\.
 It does not require installation\.
+The web browser client is supported on the following browsers across all desktop operating systems:
++ Firefox
++ Chrome
++ Edge
++ Internet Explorer 11
++ Safari 11

+For more information about connecting to a NICE DCV session using the web browser client, see [Connecting to a NICE DCV Session Using the Web Browser](using-connecting-browser-connect.md)\.

 **Limitations**
 The web browser client has the following limitations: